Is Natural Cycles a Sign of 21st Century Innovation or Mike Pence’s Influence in the FDA?

 The consequences of data sharing and security breaches could be severe so a discussion of the risks posed by fertility apps must include more than their efficacy as contraceptives.
 In uploading data about their fertility and sexual history, users are potentially sharing sensitive information with hostile governments or unscrupulous third parties.

 Given these concerns, why was the app cleared, and why was it cleared so quickly?
 Why did the FDA appropriately subject Annovera to rigorous premarket testing but give Natural Cycles a glidepath to clearance on the same day?
 Was the true goal to give the rhythm method a veneer of scientific credibility and the FDA stamp of approval?

-The Trump-Pence administration has been overtly hostile to contraception, packing key agencies with hard right religious conservatives who believe “contraception doesn’t work” and “chemical birth control causes abortions.”
+The Trump-Pence administration has been overtly hostile to contraception, packing key agencies with hard right religious conservatives who falsely believe “contraception doesn’t work” and “chemical birth control causes abortions.”
 As part of their larger attack on the Title X family planning and teen pregnancy prevention programs, the administration has also sought to take federal dollars away from true family planning clinics and give that money to fake clinics that only offer fertility awareness coaching.